JohnTwenty/Projects/Derelict/Players/docs/SRD.md

 A computer player is controlled using simple heuristics.

 Both kinds of player effectively make choices among different options that are presented to them by the game rules.
+These options include a "pass" choice that hands control to the other player.

 Players, when asked to make a choice will return it as a Promise.